 Alternative Nursing Careers

 If you want to care for patients outside of a hospital setting, you have more options for alternative nursing careers than you might think.
-Organizations large and small continue to recognize nurses play a clinical role within the health-care sector and the skills nurses offer can be applied in multiple settings.
+Organizations, large and small, continue to recognize that nurses play a clinical role within the health-care sector, and the skills nurses offer can be applied in multiple settings.

-You can use a BSN degree to become a:
+You can use a BSN degree to become any of the following:

 - Clinical research nurse: focus on individuals participating in clinical trials